-The RIPE Network Coordination Centre (RIPE NCC) is an independent, not-for-profit membership organisation that serves a membership base of over 5,600 members in more than 70 countries across Europe, the Middle East and parts of Central Asia.
+The RIPE Network Coordination Centre (RIPE NCC) is an independent, not-for-profit membership organisation that serves a membership base of over 6,000 members in 75 countries across Europe, the Middle East and parts of Central Asia.
 The RIPE NCC operates under the principles of openness, transparency, neutrality and impartiality.
 All services offered by the RIPE NCC are based on the input and needs of the RIPE NCC members and the RIPE community.